 Bonding Strength (ASTM D-905 Test with Hard Maple)

 - Titebond II Fluorescent Glue is not for continuous submersion or for use below the waterline.
 Not for structural or load bearing applications.
 Do not use when temperature, glue or materials are below 55°F. Freezing may not affect the function of the product but may cause it to thicken.
 Agitation should restore product to original form.
 Because of variances in the surfaces of treated lumber, it is a good idea to test for adhesion.
 For best results gluing exotic or oily woods, such as Ipe and Teak, please contact Titebond Technical Support Team at 1-800-347-4583.
 Not FDA approved for indirect food contact.
 Read MSDS before use.
 Keep from freezing.
 Keep out of reach of children.

 Typical Ground Transit Time:

 - Normal processing time for all orders is one business day unless the item is flagged as a special order or has a noted lead time.
 Unforeseen events may cause delays (such as closed roads, weather, war, acts of God, etc).
-Please note that the "Normally ships by" date given above is an estimate only and not a guarantee.
+Please note that ship times are estimates only and are not guarantees.